pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 "You think you are winning?"
 Soren's voice was a low snarl.
 "Every time you resist, you give me more data.
 Every time you fight back, you show me a new way to break you.
 This defiance...
 This is the most beautiful thing about you.
 And I will savor it until there is nothing left."

 He turned back to the schematic, his eyes burning with a feverish intensity.
-He was no longer a scientist.
-He was a sculptor, and his marble was fighting back.
+The scientist had become a sculptor, and his marble was fighting back.
 And he had never felt so alive.

 ## SCENE 6: THE CORPORATE EYE